lazylibrarian/LazyLibrarian/README.md

 * Original author: Mar2zz
 * Previous maintainer: itsmegb   , Herman Rodgers

+##### Dec 2013 #####
+Back after a hectic 6 months, apologies for the late update of branch back to master.
+Thats now complete.

+Notice a few forks from the branches, happy to facilitate pull requests, i've alot more time over the next two weeks.

+issues list is open again for additions

 <<<<<<< HEAD
 ##### NOTICE JUNE 2013 ######
 DobyTang on vacation - back in July - please note